 The trend: growing with Deepdesk, growing in speed

 In the diagram below, each dot represents an agent, with a minimum of 50 messages/month over the period of 7 months.
-The above mentioned agent 107 is circled in light blue.
+The above-mentioned agent 107 is circled in light blue.

-On the horizontal axis we see: the change in Deepdesk usage in percentage (∆ Deepdesk)
+On the horizontal axis, we see the change in Deepdesk usage in percentage (∆ Deepdesk)

-On the vertical axis we have: the change in AHT in seconds (∆ AHT).
+On the vertical axis, we have the change in AHT in seconds (∆ AHT).

 The trend is clearly visible: on average, when agents use Deepdesk more often, their AHT goes down.
-The effect is substantial: if an agent increases his/her Deepdesk usage with 5%-points, his/her AHT will go down with 32 seconds or 6% on average.
-It is safe to assume that an increase of 15% of Deepdesk use (not uncommon for our customers when they start working with us) will lead to 18% reduction in AHT in only a couple of months.
-Which naturally makes our customer (and us) very happy as this is precisely what we are aiming for.
+The effect is substantial: if an agent increases his/her Deepdesk usage with 5%-points, his/her AHT will go down by 32 seconds or 6% on average.
+It is safe to assume that an increase of 15% of Deepdesk use (not uncommon for our customers when they start working with us) will lead to an 18% reduction in AHT in only a couple of months.
+Which naturally makes our customers (and us) very happy as this is precisely what we are aiming for.